-I always think of Karen Black as the face of the 70s because she appeared to me to have been one of the most prolific actresses of the decade.
-During the bulk of the 1970s she seemed to be in all places at once- movies, TV, etc. (I recall seeing her sing "You Ain't Nothin' But A Hound Dog" on some late night talk show), and it was near-impossible to avoid her.
+I always think of Karen Black as the face of the '70s because she appeared to me to have been one of the most prolific actresses of the decade.
+During the bulk of the 1970s, she seemed to be in all places at once--movies, TV, etc., (I recall seeing her sing "You Ain't Nothin' But A Hound Dog" on some late-night talk show) making it was near-impossible to avoid her.
 Which was fine by me.
 She was a colorful, eccentric, quotable personality, but she wasn't a starlet or fame junkie.
-She was very serious actor, passionate about her work, and she appeared in an impressive number of films, both high-profile and low, giving attention-getting performances that by 1975, made her into one of the biggest and most sought-after stars in Hollywood.
+She was a very serious actor, passionate about her work, and she appeared in an impressive number of films, both high-profile and low, giving attention-getting performances that by 1975, made her one of the most recognizable faces in films.

-If you went to a movies at all during the 70s, it's unlikely that you hadn't seen at least one Karen Black film.
+If you went to a movie at all during the '70s, it's unlikely that you hadn't seen at least one Karen Black film.
 And, in having done so, it’s even more unlikely that you ever forgot it.

 Labeled by columnists during her heyday as “The Bette Davis of the ‘70s,” it's a testament to her talent and one-of-a-kind appeal that Karen Black was able to distinguish herself during an era that boasted such cinema heavyweights as Glenda Jackson, Julie Christie, Jane Fonda, Faye Dunaway, Liza Minnelli, Ellen Burstyn, Liv Ullman, Shelley Duvall, Diane Keaton, and Sally Field.

-In 2007 I had the supreme thrill of seeing her perform onstage in Missouri Waltz, an original play she wrote.
+In 2007 I had the supreme thrill of seeing her perform on stage in Missouri Waltz, an original play she wrote.
 To actually see my childhood idol in the flesh was truly surreal and an almost an out-of-body experience for me.
 (It was at a 99-seat theater here in LA, so the intimacy of the surroundings was heady.
 It took a good 15 minutes for me to get into the play and forget I was in the same room as Faye Greener and Connie White!)
-After the show, when she stayed around to talk to members of the audience, I was such a nervous wreck I swear my extended hand was shaking long before she shook it.
+After the show, when she stayed around to talk to members of the audience, I was such a nervous wreck I swear that when I extended my hand in greeting, it was shaking long before she shook it.

 She was soft-spoken and very sweet, and I felt I could have almost passed out from joy.